flixpressllc/FrixxerSchedulerDrafts/docs/00-overview-and-concept.md

 The most basic produced unit at Frixxer is a `Presentation` of a succession of videos along with other content such as ads, weather bits, scroll text, and more.
 An establishment would place a monitor on display to the public which will play `Presentation`s in succession.
+Each presentation is slated to last for exactly 5 minutes, all across the board, though the `Presentation` data allows for any duration.

 Each `Presentation` is a single linear list of video URLs to be played in succession throughout its execution.
 Each video in the `Presentation` has `Tags`, or keywords associated with it (video, not the whole presentation), which will determine, shortly